HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Experiments

 \subsection{Ablation Study on Mixing Layers}

-We conduct a series of ablation experiments by using different sets of eligible layers $\mathcal{S}$ and varying mixing coefficients $\lambda$ to perform interpolations of hidden representations.
+We conduct a series of ablation experiments by using different sets on eligible layers and varying mixing coefficients to perform interpolations of hidden representations.
 Table~\ref{tab: table7} presents the experimental results of PointMix applied to the student model.
-We explore three sets of eligible layers within the ResNet architecture, each marked with different colors in Figure~\ref{fig3}.
+Variable $D$ denotes the number of eligible layers for feature mixing, and $\alpha$ is the parameter of Beta distribution.
+We explore three sets of eligible layers within the ResNet architecture, each marked with different colors in Fig.~\ref{fig2}.
 The set of eligible layers includes the input layer.
 When implementing mixing after individual convolutional layers, there are 19 eligible layers for combination.
 This granularity decreases when operating at higher structural levels - mixing performed after BasicBlocks offers 9 candidate layers, while mixing at the ResBlock level further reduces the number of eligible layers to just 5.
 Compared to the student model, which achieves an overall score of 0.456 without using augmentation as shown in Table~\ref{tab: table2}, PointMix demonstrates superior SELD performance.
 PointMix yields the best results when performing interpolation after ResBlocks.
 This hierarchical reduction of eligible layers reflects the progressive enhancement of feature mixing through deeper network architecture stages.
 Therefore, in this study, both PointMix and PatchMix perform interpolation of hidden representations by randomly selecting candidates from a set comprising the input layer and four residual blocks.
-Additionally, all models are trained by selecting a proper hyper-parameter $\alpha$.
+Additionally, The selection of the mixing coefficient, determined by the Beta distribution, influences the feature mixing ratio in the data augmentation method, thereby affecting the final AV SELD performance.
+In this study, all models are trained by selecting a proper hyper-parameter $\alpha$.